XingxinHE/Hex/pages/Iterator.md

 - Use a same and consistent syntax to iterate the [[STL]] container.

 # 🚀Benefit
 - Using same syntax and interface provides lots of benefit.
-For example, the `++` for vector is to query the next element, so as `++` for linked list.
-But the next address of a linked list cannot be just incremented.
+For example, the `++` for vector is to query the next element, so as `++` for [[linked list]].
+But the next address of a [[linked list]] cannot be just incremented.
 Therefore, we can override their operator.

   ``` c++
   // no matter which container is